LucidTechnics/lucidtechnics.github.com/_posts/articles/2012-12-12-site-launch.md

 If you would like to learn more about how this site was created please send us an email to [info@lucidtechnics.com]("mailto:info@lucidtechnics.com") and we will be more than happy to explain the details.

 Otherwise please enjoy our new site and let us know if anything you find here interests you.
-We are happy to talk to anyone about the work we have done as well as the projects we have coming down the pipe.
+And stayed tuned ... we are just getting started!

 Sincerely,